 If you really want a flare of color, have an accent wall with a bright color.
 Repainting a wall, later on, is much easier than repainting an entire set of cabinets.
 Pops of color in kitchen home decor can bring in your favorite colors too.

-If for any reason you decide to move, the cabinets go with the house and if the color is not appealing to potential home buyers in the future and you need to sell your home, you will have the monumental task on your hands of repainting your cabinets – yet again.
+Also, if for any reason you decide to move, and if the color is not appealing to potential home buyers in the future, you will have the monumental task on your hands of repainting your cabinets – yet again.

 Here are some neutral color ideas for your kitchen cabinets:

-White – White is always a perfect color for kitchen cabinets.
+White is always a perfect color for kitchen cabinets.
 You can either go straight white, off-white or cream.
-White cabinets brighten a kitchen and make the space feel much more open and light.
+White cabinets brighten a kitchen and make space feel much more open and light.
 I also wouldn’t go too off white or too yellowish white.

 Antiquing and Aging – Antiqued neutral colors, at least for the time being are in and as long as the paint job is clean and done well and the color choices are mild and neutral shades, aging or antiquing the cabinets, shouldn’t be a hindrance for resale.

 Do keep in mind that although antique white is huge, in 10 years it may not be.
 Do it if you love it, not just because it is trendy right now.

 Light gray is so in right now and I love it!
 Gray is classic and elegant.
 Why